Navigating with Ease

 Reflection

-Knowing that my idea will assist Sarah in her daily tasks is truly priceless.
+Knowing that my idea will help Sarah in her daily tasks is priceless.
 During this project, I scheduled meetings and led workshops with developers, designers, and product managers.
 This helped me learn various methods for creating a user-friendly experience, ensuring effective navigation, and providing essential information about triggered assessments.

 Effective communication was key in meeting all requirements and delivering a useful tool.
 Collaborating with our research team, I gathered feedback on the feature's usefulness, which was very encouraging.
 Users appreciated the platform's user-friendliness and efficiency.